|

 When Reginald begged him to get back to work,

-Thomas replied: "Reginald, I cannot, because
+"Reginald, I cannot, as

-all that I have written seems like
+all I have written seems like straw to

-straw to me."
+me."

 Thomas Aquinas seven conditions that must coincide